tina1285653957-ctrl/Financial-Risk-Analysis-VaR/README.md

 The notebook implements **Parametric**, **Historical Simulation**, and **Monte Carlo** VaR models,
 along with **Expected Shortfall (ES)** and **basic backtesting**, using `yfinance` as the default data source.

-It is designed for **real-world research**, not just coursework — adaptable, lightweight, and fully reproducible.
+It is designed for **real-world research**, lightweight, and fully reproducible.

 ---